1 John 4:1

 If someone says, “I love God,” and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen.

 (a) If someone says, “I love God,” and hates his brother, he is a liar.
-Again, the fruit reveal the tree (see entry for 1 John 2:4).
-Haters gonna hate because hate is in their heart, but if you have been apprehended by the love of your heavenly Father you won’t be a hater anymore.
-You’ll be a lover and a forgiver.
+The fruit reveal the tree (see entry for 1 John 2:4).
+Haters hate because there is no love is in their hearts, but if you have been apprehended by the relentless love of your Father you won’t be a hater anymore.

 (b) The one who does not love his brother whom he has seen, cannot love God whom he has not seen.
 Loving the people that God loves is one of the ways we know we have received the love of God.
 Conversely, hating the people that God loves—and God loves everyone, even our enemies—undermines anything we might claim about loving God.
 The one who hates his brother is unacquainted with the love of God (1 John 2:9).